What is a cyst?

 A cyst is a lesion that contains fluid or semi-fluid material, so a cyst is fluctuant.
 Cutaneous cysts are harmless, sac-like growths in the deeper layers of the skin.
 It is not known why cysts appear.
 Some people get many cysts because of genetic and / or environmental influences.

 - Dermoid cysts (a developmental inclusion cyst)

 - Milia (tiny surface white balls often found on the cheeks after sun exposure or following an injury).

-- Trichilemmal cysts (scalp cysts with firm white content, often multiple and familial, arising from hair root sheath), also called pilar cysts
+- Trichilemmal or pilar cysts (scalp cysts with firm white content, often multiple and familial, arising from hair root sheath)

 - Eruptive vellus hair cysts

 - Digital myxoid or mucous cyst (cyst at the base of a nail)

 - Labial mucous or myxoid cyst (cyst in the lip)